Mobile marketing is becoming more and more essential for any website owner.

 Make Mobile-Friendly Websites

-Having a mobile-friendly website is a must have for any website owner that thrives to be successful on the market.
+Having a mobile-friendly website is a must-have for any website owner that thrives to be successful on the market.
 Considering the fact that most of the websites now are viewed on mobile devices, this can be a key value for any visitor.

 In fact, Google gives more priority to mobile-friendly websites than those that are not found in mobile search results.
 The ranks of such websites are noticeably higher than of the others without any mobile version of the site.

-Mobile-friendliness of your website gives you reliability among your consumers and the influencers on the market.
+The Mobile-friendliness of your website gives you reliability among your consumers and the influencers on the market.
 A mobile-friendly website will provide your customers with easy navigation through the site.
 If it’s an online shop, the process of making purchases will be easier and the sales may rise as well.
 If it’s a news blog or another type, the readers will be engaged with your content checking all the stuff with their inseparable gadgets.

 SMS marketing or text message marketing is a marketing channel, much like e-mail marketing.
 It allows business owners to address marketing messages to consumers via SMS.

-This kind of marketing texts may vary from promotional messages, new product announcements, seasonal news, sales, special offers, etc. The fact is people keep their mobile devices handy.
+This kind of marketing text may vary from promotional messages, new product announcements, seasonal news, sales, special offers, etc. The fact is people keep their mobile devices handy.
 It’s the first thing they use to find any kind of information, including freshest social media updates.
 We are all stuck with our phones.

 That’s the main reason that SMS marketing can’t pass by any mobile owner.
 Just because it’s hard to not see a text message when your mobile is 24/7 near you.

 Using SMS marketing can be a very simple way of reaching out to your customers.
-There’s no need of thinking about the design of the content or other additional things.
+There’s no need for thinking about the design of the content or other additional things.
 It’s just you and your text.
 The accent is on the text you send to the customer.
 And the success depends on your brilliant laconic text talent.
 Be short but be on point.
 Branded short links in SMS marketing is now a best practice, as they’re known to increase trust between your brand and your customers, as well as increase the deliverability rate (they’re not at risk of being marked as spam) and the click-through rate.
 Marketers can create branded short links using a platform like Rebrandly URL Shortener.

 Mobile App Marketing